stkb/Rewrap/specs/Detail/Comments-Block.md

 > language: "c"

-Comments with multi-line comment markers can have a variety of forms.
+Block comments can have a variety of forms.
 The relative positions of the begin and end markers (on separate lines or in-line with the text) are preserved.